 There is a major difference between kit homes and turnkey homes.
 Kit homes are built by an owner builder, one who wishes to build their own home.
 Whereas turnkey homes are built by professionals, so that the client does not need to be involved with

-The ‘Fixer-Upper’ has some structural issues.
+The ‘Fixer-Upper’ often has some structural issues.

 Basically, tenants and buyers expect a property to have good foundations, wiring and plumbing.
 They won’t pay extra for it, so the extra expenditure to fix the defect doesn’t add any value.